 Forests and woodlands cover just over one-eighth of the UK’s total land area.
 And with winding paths, towering trees, and plenty of wildlife roaming around, they offer a refreshing opportunity to get outside and enjoy nature.

-From the outer edges of cities like London to the wild highlands of Scotland, the UK is home to some of the most beautiful and enchanting woodland and forests around.
+From peaceful countryside to wild highlands, the UK is home to some of the most beautiful and enchanting woodlands and forests.

 Whether you decide to use them as a place to stroll, hike, spot wildlife, or even mountain bike, exploring woodlands and forests is a fantastic year-round activity.